ihavalyova/DiAtomic/doc/Diatomic.tex.md

 # define the symbols for three isotopes
 mdata.molecule = ['58Ni1H', '60Ni1H', '62Ni1H']

-# and this also works
+# it also works with spaces between the symbols
 mdata.molecule = ['58 Ni 1 H', '60Ni 1H', '62 Ni 1H']
 ```